parashardevesh/Assignment-Data-Analytics-internship/README.md

 # Monthly Active User Growth Accounting

-This project analyzes the Monthly Active User (MAU) growth over a 14-month period (every 4 weeks is a month).
+This project analyzes the Monthly Active User (MAU) growth over 14 months (every 4 weeks is a month).
 It focuses on key metrics like New Users, Resurrected Users, Churned Users, Quick Ratio, and Retention Rate to understand the dynamics of user base changes and the effectiveness of user engagement strategies.

 ## Key Metrics